 Mahdi

-The [[Al-Askari Shrine The Mahdi (, Persian: مهدی) is a figure in Islamic eschatology who is believed to appear at the End of Times to rid the world of evil and injustice.
-He is said to be a descendant of Muhammad, who will appear shortly before Jesus.
+Falname The Mahdi () is a messianic figure in Islamic apocalyptic literature.
+He is comparable to the Christian idea of the return of Jesus and the Mashiach ben David in Judaism.
+He is believed to appear at the End of Times to rid the world of evil and injustice.
+He is said to be a descendant of Muhammad and will appear shortly before Jesus.

 Showing 1 - 20 results of 57 for search 'Mahadi', query time: 0.01s Refine Results